-In the latest issue of Heritage Online Debate we asked for views from across the heritage sector on the impact of Covid-19 and the associated restrictions.
+In issue 10 of Heritage Online Debate we asked for views from across the heritage sector on the impact of Covid-19 and the associated restrictions.

 In such challenging and uncertain times for everyone, we are working hard to protect and champion heritage which is a source of well-being and collective identity.
 We are collaborating with a number of heritage organisations to: